 - Memory problems

-Xanax is even more dangerous when it is mixed with other chemicals that are sedating, such as alcohol, marijuana or opiates.
-When Xanax is used along with these other drugs, there is a much greater chance of toxicity and possibly even death.
-Using multiple sedating drugs at the same time can result in a dangerously slowed heartbeat and slowing or stopping breathing.
+Xanax is even more dangerous when mixed with other sedating chemicals, such as alcohol, marijuana, or opiates.
+When Xanax is used along with these other drugs, there is a much greater chance of toxicity, blackouts, and possibly even death.
+Using multiple sedating drugs simultaneously can result in a dangerously slowed heartbeat and slowing or stopping breathing.

 Overcoming Xanax Addiction